csdms/bmi/docs/source/bmi.best_practices.rst

   responsibility to ensure that array information is flattened/redimensionalized in the correct order.

-* Recall that models can have mulitple grids.
+* Recall that models can have multiple grids.
 This can be particularly useful for defining :term:`exchange items <exchange item>` that don't vary over the model domain; e.g., a diffusivity -- just define the variable on a separate :ref:`scalar grid <unstructured_grids>`.